5stars217/5stars217.github.io/_posts/2023-08-09-red-teaming-and-bug-bounty-with-ml-models.md

 ```
 Analyzing attacks in other formats like HDF5 follows a similar approach as with SavedModel.
 In other words, it’s pretty bullshit to do at scale.
-Tackling this would require I think focusing on the files where attackers can hide,like in this case, `metadata.pb` reducing the need to download entire models and wrangle them, which would be costly and time consuming.
+Tackling this would require I think focusing on the files where attackers can hide, like in this case, `metadata.pb` reducing the need to download entire models and wrangle them, which would be costly and time consuming.

 ## Conclusion & Take Aways.

-I’ve so far earned a number of great bounties pending disclosure with this technique, and I’m just waiting on a few more to come in, with watering hole techniques, you never can be quite sure how and when this will go down, but it’s clear that ML Pipelines are a target rich environment, easy enough to operate in, and generally not very well protected.
+I’ve so far earned a number of great bounties pending disclosure with this technique, and I’m just waiting on a few more to come in.
+With watering hole techniques, you never can be quite sure how and when this will go down, but it’s clear that ML Pipelines are a target rich environment, easy enough to operate in, and generally not very well protected.
 Have fun!

-ML Models are not pure functions
+- ML Models are not pure functions
-ML Environments need our attention
+- ML Environments need our attention
-This is still fairly surface level, there's a lot more risk to ML models to discover!
+- This is still fairly surface level, there's a lot more risk to ML models to discover!
 Take [this for example](https://arxiv.org/pdf/2107.08590.pdf) - they figured out how to hide malware in the neurons, but not how to execute it…

  See you at defcon! #hacktheplanet